Clashes break out in Paris over bill to limit filming of police | DW | 28.11.2020

 "There are clashes going on between what we think are troublemakers dressed in black that seem to be attacking police, but that is just the minority," DW correspondent Lisa Louis said from the scene.

-She added that people of all backgrounds joined the protests, including members of the press.
-The proposed bill would make it a crime to publish photos or video of on-duty police officers with the intent of harming their "physical or psychological integrity", which critics say would amount to censorship.
+Louis added that people of all backgrounds had joined the protests, including members of the press.
+The proposed bill would make it a crime to publish photos or videos of on-duty police officers with the intent of harming their "physical or psychological integrity," which critics say would amount to censorship.

-Also, the proposals come as police face accusations of systemic racism beyond the beating of Zecler.
-Earlier this week, Paris police used what many believe to be excessive force while dismantling a migrant camp in the city, with even the interior minister asking for clarification on the crackdown.
+The proposals come as police face accusations of systemic racism beyond the beating of Zecler.
+Earlier this week, Paris police used what many believed to be excessive force while dismantling a migrant camp in the city, with even the interior minister asking for clarification on the crackdown.

-The police were filmed "beating migrants for apparently no reason," Lisa Louis said.
+The police were filmed "beating migrants for apparently no reason," said DW's Lisa Louis.

 "Many people are outraged about how the police are behaving, and they are saying we need to be allowed to film the police in order to protect ourselves," she added.